 Economist Intelligence Unit survey shows nearly three-quarters of businesses think retail banking could be mostly automated by 2020

-Artificial intelligence (AI) is becoming a key part of the new technology mix in banks, according to a study by the Economist Intelligence Unit (EIU) for banking platform provider Temenos.
+Artificial intelligence (AI) is becoming a key part of the technology mix in banks, according to a study by the Economist Intelligence Unit (EIU) for banking platform provider Temenos.

 The report, The reality of digital banking, was based on a survey of 400 global banking executives and found that just over 20% of them think AI will improve the user experience.

-Survey respondents said AI is becoming a key part of the new technology mix and is emerging at all levels of banking, from the customer front-end to the behind-the-scene processes and compliance procedures.
+Survey respondents said AI is becoming a key part of the technology mix and is emerging at all levels of banking, from the customer front-end to the behind-the-scene processes and compliance procedures.

 IT executives are the most likely to believe that the most valuable use of AI will be for on-boarding customers (cited by 28%, twice the overall average).
 Their colleagues in risk and customer services are less enthusiastic, with only 12% happy to employ AI to facilitate product sales, and even fewer see opportunities for AI to assist in micro-targeting, the EIU reported.

 The report found that 22% of respondents think AI’s greatest potential is to provide better personalisation, which can improve the customer experience.
 One-fifth of them expect AI’s biggest value to be improving customer value, and 19% think AI’s greatest opportunity in banking is to fight fraud.

 The EIU found that private banks are particularly keen to develop AI-based robo advice capabilities.
 This is not surprising, considering that relationship managers make up a significant portion of their cost base.